 The skilled craftsmen at Parmigiani beautifully spent many hours restoring the peacock to its former glory in the famous Fabergé Peacock egg.

-This famous Fabergé Peacock egg was commissioned by Tsar Nicholas II of Russia in 1908 and is one of only 57 world-famous Fabergé Imperial eggs still in existence.
+This famous Fabergé Peacock egg was commissioned by Tsar Nicholas II of Russia in 1908 and is one of the world-famous Fabergé Imperial eggs still in existence.
+The peacock automaton was restored by Michel Parmigiani to full working order.

 Another notable restoration project by Parmigiani is the 1815 Frères Rochat pistol, which shoots out a miniature song bird.
 It took the restoration team 4,000 hours to make the bird sing again.